fstab/grok_exporter/README.md

 More Documentation
 ------------------

-Documentation for users is included as Markdown files in the [GitHub repository]:
+User documentation is included in the [GitHub repository]:

 * [CONFIG.md]: Specification of the config file.

-Implementation notes for developers are available on the [GitHub Wiki pages]:
+Developer notes are available on the [GitHub Wiki pages]:

 * [tailer (tail -f)](https://github.com/fstab/grok_exporter/wiki/tailer-(tail-%E2%80%90f))
 * [About the Regular Expression Library](https://github.com/fstab/grok_exporter/wiki/About-the-Regular-Expression-Library)